DimitriPalmer22/Relapse-Code-Documentation/Documentation/Vertical Slice Notes.md

 		- Elaborate the design intentions for why we can only get 1 item in the shop.
 	- Before we leave, inspect the gauntlet.
 	- Also, pick up the keycard.
+	- Then, open inventory to show inventory system
 - Demonstrate burnout on a monster
 - Go to the stairwell and show off the keycard system for the 4th floor.